-- MSCI ESG score of the Fund, relative to the Parent Index, whereby the MSCI ESG score of the Fund is expected to be higher than that of the Parent Index - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-The sustainable investments made by the Fund contribute to environmental and social objectives, which include, amongst others:
+The sustainable investments made by the Fund are aligned to the environmental and/or social characteristics which it promotes, as set out in this annex.